janosdebugs/spring-boot-validators/README.md

 The `errors` parameter will contain a key-value set where the keys are the request field names and the value is a c collection of errors.

+Once you have set this up you can add annotations to your controllers.
+For examples see [the test controller](https://github.com/refactorzone/spring-boot-validators/blob/master/src/test/java/zone/refactor/spring/validation/annotation/TestController.java).

 ## Independent usage

 If you wish to use the validation without the annotation processing you can do so using the `ValidatorChain` class: